-In his NFL career, guarterback Ryan Tannehill has led 17 game-winning drives in the fourth guarter or overtime, including the regular season and postseason.
+In his NFL career, guarterback Ryan Tannehill has led 16 game-winning drives in the fourth guarter or overtime, including the regular season and postseason.
 That includes three games in 2019, his first season with the Titans: a 23-20 win against the Los Angeles Chargers in his first start with the team (10/20), a 27-23 victory against the Tampa Bay Buccaneers (10/27) and a 35-32 win against the Kansas City Chiefs (11/10).
-He has one such performance in 2020-at Denver (9/14).

 Per the Elias Sports Bureau, a game-winning drive is defined as when a quarterback's team scores on an offensive possession to put the team ahead (whether tied or from behind) for good in the fourth quarter or overtime.